sklblockchain-ui/25030303_ZaeimZHD/README.md

+TMS6064 Cyber Security – Assignment 1
+Disclaimer
+This project is conducted strictly for educational purposes in a controlled lab environment using virtual machines and authorized targets only.
+Student Information
+Name: ZAEIM HUZAIRY
+Matric Number: 25030303
+Course: TMS6064 Cyber Security
 Task 1: Reconnaissance Phase
 Reconnaissance is the initial phase of penetration testing where information about a target system is gathered to support further security assessment.
 The following four tools were used: